YuzhuoMa97/SPAGxECCT/README.md

 # SPAGxE<sub>CCT</sub>
 A scalable and accurate framework for large-scale genome-wide gene-environment interaction (G×E) analysis.
 ## Software dependencies and operating systems
-The package has been thoroughly examined and validated within both the Linux and Windows operating systems.
-At present, this R package is capable of accommodating three distinct formats for genotype input, namely the R matrix, PLINK, and BGEN formats.
-In the near future, the R package is slated to undergo a rewrite using Rcpp code to enhance its performance and efficiency.
+- The package has been thoroughly examined and validated within both the Linux and Windows operating systems.

+- At present, this R package is capable of accommodating three distinct formats for genotype input, namely the R matrix, **PLINK**, and **BGEN** formats.

+- In the near future, the R package is slated to undergo a rewrite using Rcpp code to enhance its performance and efficiency.

 ## How to install and load this package
 ```